fb

 To Recap

-Systems provide solutions for common organisational problems.
+Systems provide solutions for common organizational problems.

 The startups and small businesses that win in marketing are the ones that do the simple things consistently.
 They get them done not because of willpower but because of a business system.